Meorge/sneaksters-testing/README.md

 **Will I get anything for playtesting?**

-Since this is a public alpha, **we aren't planning on any monetary compensation for playtesters**.
+Since this is a public pre-alpha, **we aren't planning on any monetary compensation for playtesters**.
 In fact, **no members of the Zenith Point team are expecting to receive any money from the project** - the hope is to use any money we make from Sneaksters to 1) keep servers maintained and 2) start putting money into a savings fund for future projects.

  Playtesters *may* get some benefits when the game comes out, like a free/discounted copy and/or exclusive extras.